 Hemi turned to Cassandra and tapped her on the shoulder.
 “Any contacts on sonar Cassandra?”

 She pulled back a headphone.
-“Nothing… mechanical.
+“Nothing . . . mechanical.
 But the background noise of the ocean has changed Hemi.
-It sounds… weirdly energetic.”
+It sounds . . . weirdly energetic.”

 “Hmm.”
 Hemi picked up the other headset and made some adjustments.
 He listened for a moment and pulled the headset off.
 “Well, that complicates things.
 Seems like we drove right into that storm Shakes was predicting.”